 There are many benefits that grief counseling can offer.
 For example, you might learn more about the stages of grief, partake in an art project, or meet others going through similar experiences.
 Grief can be associated with mental health conditions like major depressive disorder, and can raise the risk of self destructive behaviors, like substance abuse.
 Therapy can also offer treatments for those symptoms, providing a chance to adjust to your new reality and focus on finding healing while strengthening your existing relationships.

-Grief counseling can be a powerful thing.
-Yet, it won't solve every problem you ever had.
-Although your time in grief counseling may have far-reaching effects, there are certain things it should never do.
+Although your time in grief counseling may have far-reaching effects, there are certain things bereavement counseling cannot do.
+For example:

-- It won't make you totally forget the deceased
+- It won't make you forget the deceased.

 Coping With Life Changes

 Therapy can help you understand how your life has changed since your loss and how to cope with grief.
 People may experience significant life transitions outside of their loss, which can be scary or traumatic.
 Your therapist may also be able to connect you with local resources for housing, food, or jobs.

 If the person you lost was your primary support system, you might struggle to understand who to turn to.
 If your life partner or child has passed away, you might have to take on the duties they used to care for.
 You may have to file insurance papers, manage a budget, or do cooking and housekeeping chores you've never done before.
 With a counselor's support, you can learn new skills, meet others who are grieving, and find local resources.